Course guide of Design and Analysis of Electoral Campaigns (21211D2)

 Basic reading list

 Feltus, W.J., Goldstein, K.M y Dallek, M. (2019).
 Inside Campaigns.
-London, SAGE Publications.
+SAGE Publications.

 Peytibi, X. y Gutiérrez- Rubí, A. (2019).
 Las campañas conectadas : comunicación política en campaña electoral.
-Barcelona, Editorial UOC.
+Editorial UOC.

 Complementary reading